List of deleted state highways in California

-State Route 7 (Original)
+State Route 7 (1964–1984)

-State Route 7 ran from SR 1 near SR 47 in Long Beach to Valley Boulevard in Monterey Park as the Long Beach Freeway.
-Originally running as State Route 15 in 1934, the route was changed to prevent confusion with I-15.
-In 1985, SR 7 was deleted and has since been renumbered as Interstate 710.
+State Route 7 (SR 7) ran from SR 1 near SR 47 in Long Beach to Valley Boulevard in Monterey Park as the Long Beach Freeway.
+Originally running as State Route 15 in 1934, the route was changed to prevent confusion with Interstate 15 (I-15).
+In 1985, SR 7 was deleted and has since been renumbered as I-710.
 SR 7 was redesignated in Calexico from I-8 near Holtville to the United States/Mexico border in 1990.
 This route was completed in 2005.

-State Route 11 (Original)
+State Route 11 (1934–1981)

-State Route 11 followed the route of current Interstate 110 and State Route 110 along the Harbor Freeway.
+State Route 11 followed the route of current Route 110 along the Harbor Freeway and the Arroyo Seco Parkway.
 It initially followed surface streets until the 1940s when the Arroyo Seco Parkway was completed.
 The Harbor Freeway, which was constructed to interstate standards, opened in phases from the late 1950s to the 1970s and SR 11 was since transferred to that route.
 In December 1978, the Harbor Freeway was approved as an Interstate Highway by the FHWA.
-In 1981, SR 11 was deleted and has since been renumbered as Interstate 110 on the Harbor Freeway, and State Route 110 on the Pasadena Freeway (later Arroyo Seco Parkway).
+In 1981, SR 11 was deleted and has since been renumbered as Interstate 110 on the Harbor Freeway, and State Route 110 on the Pasadena Freeway.

 SR 11 was redesignated in San Diego from SR 905 near SR 125 to the United States/Mexico border in 1994 and the first segment opened in 2016.

 State Route 21

-State Route 21 closely followed the route of current Interstate 680.
+State Route 21 closely followed the route of current Interstate 680 (I-680).
 It began in San Jose heading northeast from I-280 and US 101 and closely paralleling SR 17 (now I-880) until reaching Fremont.
 From there, SR 21 headed northeast toward Pleasanton and intersected I-580.
 SR 21 then headed northwest to Concord and Martinez, California, intersecting SR 24 and SR 4 before reaching the Carquinez Strait.
 In Benicia, SR 21 intersected with SR 141 (now I-780) and ended in Fairfield at I-80.

 The route was added to the Interstate Highway System in 1973.
 This became the new alignment of I-680, and the old route to Vallejo became I-780.
 SR 21 was then deleted in 1976 once corresponding changes were made by the state legislature.